€ 155

 Still questions?
 Contact us

-Beta sheet necklace | sterling silver
+Beta sheet necklace | silver

-The Science of the Beta Sheet
+The Science Behind the Beta Sheet

 - Beta sheet necklace | gold vermeil